tess-st/benchmarkRadiomics/README.md

 ## Evaluation of the benchmark results via an LMM

 In the meta-analysis of the benchmark results, a linear mixed model (LMM) was employed to examine significant differences among the observed performances.
 The LMM accounted for data correlation induced by repeatedly using the same cross-validation train/test sets by incorporating a random effect.
-To enable inference with respect to the experimental benchmark setup of our original study, we included datasets and pipeline variations, along with their interactions, as fixed effects in the LMM and analyzed their relevance via analysis of variance (ANOVA), see equation below.
+To enable inference with respect to the experimental benchmark setup of our original study, we included datasets and pipeline variations, along with their interactions, as fixed effects in the LMM.
 The according analysis script is provided `3_1_lmm_sirfloxBMR.R`.
 Of course the composition of fixed effects is dependent on the benchmark setup chosen.
 An adapted version of the benchmark evaluation via an LMM is provided in `3_2_lmm_lungBMR.R` for the analysis of results obtained from [Radiomics-based benchmark experiment](#radiomics-based-benchmark-experiment).

 $$
 y_{idl} = \beta_0 + \beta_d (dataset) + \beta_l (learner) + \beta_{dl} (dataset \times learner) + b_i+ \epsilon_{idl}